royjohnlee/studioHsu/README.md

 ## App Title: StudioHsu
 A StudioHsu is a website that showcases high-quality photos of properties for sale or rent.
-The website may also include information about the photographer's services, pricing, and contact information.
+The website also includes information about the photographer's services, pricing, and contact information.

 The main goal of a StudioHsu is to showcase the photographer's skills and help potential clients make informed decisions about hiring them.
 The website should have a clean, professional design that allows the photos to take center stage.
 It should be easy to navigate and provide visitors with all the information they need.